 - maintenance requirements

-- temperature monitoring in refrigerated trailers
+- the temperature of refrigerated trailers

 It is also possible to report driver-related data such as break times to ensure driver safety.